csc-training/summerschool/application-design/docs/03-collaboration-release.md

 - Generally, it is better to release often
     - Make clear release notes about changes

+**Discuss:** Do you do software releases / versioning?

 # Case GPAW
 <div class=column>
-- Licensed under GPL from the beginning, copyright scattered over all developers
+- GPL from the beginning, copyright scattered over all developers
 - Gitlab, mailing list, issue tracker, face-to-face workshops
 - First method paper in 2005, major review article in 2010
     - Together over 1600 citations